 - Pat them dry with a paper towel.

-- Use a fork to poke several holes in your potatoes.
-6-10 fork pokes in each potato.
-(The steam from the inside of the potato can make the skin burst.
-It makes a terrible mess in your oven) Also, hooray, no need to wrap your potato in aluminum foil.
-This oven-baked method really makes the potato skins nice and crispy.
+- Use a fork to poke 6-10 holes in each of your potatoes.
+The steam from the inside of the potato can make the skin burst, which makes a terrible mess in your oven.
+There's no need to wrap your potato in aluminum foil - this oven-baked method really makes the potato skins nice and crispy.

 - Drizzle a little cooking oil on it.
-(I like to use avocado oil.
-It has a higher smoking point and doesn't have a distinct taste to it.
-Olive oil is a good substitution if you don't have avocado oil)
+I like to use avocado oil because it has a higher smoking point and doesn't have a distinct taste to it.
+Olive oil is a good substitution if you don't have avocado oil.

-- Sprinkle it with sea salt. (you can also use kosher salt but sea salt is preferred)
+- Sprinkle it with sea salt.
+You can also use kosher salt.

 - Bake uncovered on a baking sheet for about 50-60 minutes at 400 degrees.
-45 minutes if your potatoes are smaller.
-(You can also bake it at 350 degrees if desired but that will increase the baking time.
-400 degrees really gets the potato skins nice and crisp.
+(45 minutes if your potatoes are smaller)

-- You will know you have perfectly baked potatoes when you can stick a fork in the potato--all the way to the middle of the potato-and there isn't resistance when you pull it out.
-(If you squeeze the potato, you should feel that the inside are soft.)
+- You will know you have perfectly baked potatoes when you can stick a fork in the middle of the potato and there isn't resistance when you pull it out.
+If you squeeze the potato, you should also feel that the insides are soft.

 - Take the potatoes out of the oven.
-Use a knife and slit them down the center.
-Use a fork to make the insides light and fluffy.
+Using a knife, slit them down the center and use a fork to make the insides light and fluffy.